Info

 .withOnCmpButtonClickedCallback(onButtonClickedEvent)

-Please ensure to use the correct configuration data.
+Please note that it is vital to use the initialize() method in the SDK in the viewDidLoad Method, if you decide for the automatic initialization.
+Otherwise the view may not be ready to use and the SDK may fail.
+Also, please ensure you are using the correct configuration data.
 The configuration data can be found in your consentmanager account at Menu > CMPs > Get Code for Apps > Code-ID

 SwiftUI